I am running for re-election as Mayor of South Miami. With your vote, this will be my fifth and final term in office.

-In 2015 Mayor Stoddard was appointed by the White House to the Governance Coordinating Committee of the National Ocean Council where he developed national policy for sea level rise.
+In 2015 Mayor Stoddard was appointed by the White House to the Governance Coordinating Committee (GCC) of the National Ocean Council, working with both the Council on Environmental Quality and the Office of Science and Technology Policy.
+Mayor Stoddard was lead author on national policy for addressing sea level rise.

 In 2016 Mayor Stoddard was named by Politico Magazine to the Politico-50 “guide to the thinkers, doers and visionaries transforming American politics in 2016”.

 Miami New Times named Mayor Stoddard the “Best Politician of 2017”.